 Information to access the product

-This product, catalogue no. 71-543-GIE, is available for free.
-To obtain a single issue, visit our website at www.statcan.ca and select Our Products and Services.
+This product, catalogue no. 71-543-GIE, is available for free in electronic format.
+To obtain a single issue, visit our website at www.statcan.ca and select Publications.

 Standards of service to the public